DavidGoldman/InspectiveC/README.md

 Logs output to **/var/mobile/Documents/InspectiveC** or **/var/mobile/Containers/Data/Application/\<App-Hex\>/Documents/InspectiveC** (sandbox).
 Inside the InspectiveC folder, you'll find **\<exe\>/\<pid\>_\<tid\>.log**.

-This is **not compatible with arm64** at the moment, although I do hope to add support in the future.
+This has **partial arm64** support - it currently does not log the arguments.

 **You can download the deb from the stable_debs folder or from my [repo](http://apt.golddavid.com/).**